timothymcmackin/gatsby-test-headings/README.md

 Expected result: Headings show only the heading text, such as `Here's an H2 with the custom heading "custom"`.

-Actual result: Headings start with the text `true` and end with the custom heading ID, such as `trueHere's an H2 with the custom heading "custom" {#custom}`.
+Actual result: Headings start with the text `true`, such as `trueHere's an H2 with the custom heading "custom"`.

 ![Screencap that shows problem](problem_screencap.png)